jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 It starts in the previous war.
 German strategy in 1914 aimed at defeating France quickly by invading through Belgium, then turning east to fight Russia.
 Being in the middle of Europe and easy to blockade, Germany wanted to avoid a long two-front war that would strain its resources.
 It failed.

 World War I was the first war after industrialization.
-For the first time, soldiers had machine guns, with massive amounts of artillery.
+For the first time tractors supplied constant food, so soldiers could war year round.
+Worse, they had machine guns, with massive amounts explosives and artillery.
 Old battlefields would be miles long with hundreds of thousands of men.
 Now they were thousands of miles of trenches and bunkers with millions of men, machine guns, and high-explosives.
 No side could maneuver into a favorable position.
-Soldiers thus attacked each other in waves trying to ram through the enemies defenses and relayed observations to commanders far away from the battlefield.
+Soldiers thus attacked each other in waves trying to ram through the enemies defenses while relaying observations to commanders far away from the battlefield.

 Every leader mourned their dead, but didn't see any alternatives to the trenches, poison gas, shell shock, and horror.

 Enter Australian World War I general John Monash.
 He was a part-time general but full-time engineer and saw a way through.
 He coordinated his soldiers, tanks, and planes to support each other based on the problems they faced when they faced it.
 No more wave attacks and endless artillery barrages.
 Instead of a battering ram, soldiers would be an orchestra of different tools that learned to play the same sheet music, i.e. battle plans.
 The mentality was called "combined arms warfare".

-Monash ideas culminated in the The Battle of Hamel (1918).
+Monash's ideas culminated in The Battle of Hamel (1918).
 As he trained them, his soldiers, tanks, and planes worked together and captured Hamel with unusually low casualties.

 But months later a starving Germany surrendered.
 The many other Allied generals never adopted Monash's methods as a new doctrine.
 Instead, victory over Germany was credited to strong bunkers and defensive strategy the Allies had used over four years.
-Combined arms ideas were discusssed and considered interesting.
+Combined arms ideas were discussed and considered interesting.
 British theorists even developed war games and wrote books about it.
 The Allied leadership read them, but never implemented them to any meaningful degree.

 In contrast, World War I taught every German that they were correct.
 Germany's isolated geography means it cannot win long wars of attrition.
 From the top generals to the common soldier, no German had reason to preserve World War I mentalities.
 So, when they read the British theorists, they liked the idea of being far more efficient with the military they had.
 They wrote and distributed a practical guide to combined arms warfare called "Beware the Tank!".

 The German military took the book to heart.
 They practiced concentrating many trucks, tanks, planes, and artillery like a sword point at the weak points in the enemy's forces.
 More importantly, using mobile radios, soldiers talked directly to each other and shared intelligence and commands very fast.
-Whereas Allied soldiers wanted hours or days for help, Germans dive-bombers, tanks, mobile artillery, and motorized infantry attacked enemy positions together, at the same time.
+Whereas Allied soldiers waited hours or days for help, German dive-bombers, tanks, mobile artillery, and motorized infantry attacked enemy positions together, at the same time.
 Germans called combined arms warfare "Blitzkrieg", or lightning warfare.

 Powerful planes, trucks, tanks, and radio were transforming societies everywhere, and the Allies built modern weapons just like the Germans did.
 But their leaders owed their careers to World War I methods, so combined arms ideas were filtered out with every training session and promotion.
 They trained themselves not to see the environment—and made an echo chamber.
 Radios, tanks, and airplanes were purchased and then added to each unit like a new portable kitchen: nice to have, not pivotal.
 Each tool was spread thin, often behind bunkers, connected by layers of commanders relaying orders and assuming there would be time to act before anything bad happened.
-After all, "piercing" the frontlines of World War took months of broad wave attacks.
+After all, "piercing" the frontlines of World War I trenches took months of broad wave attacks.

 Then in September 1939 Germany invaded Poland.
 The die was cast as the sequel to World War I had started.